About LocalMile

 —-

-This blog is focused primarily on these local miles in the Northeast Twin Cities metro.
-Roughly east of 35W and north of 94.
+This blog is focused primarily on these local miles in the Twin Cities metro.
 It’s about getting from our homes and workplaces to nearby destinations.

-This isn’t about ‘cyclists’, terrific people they may be, it’s about the rest of us who just want to walk or ride our bikes to dinner.
+This isn’t about ‘cyclists’, terrific people they may be, it’s about the rest of us who don’t have a chamois in our shorts and just want to walk or ride our bikes to school or dinner.

 * EPA Administrator Christie Whitman, Pin Oak Middle School